Testous/dps/README.md

 ## Usage

-- type this once login : "!dps u" or it pops up automatically when you spawn in dungeon.
+- It pops up automatically when you spawn in a dungeon or type "!dps u"

-## Commands

-- dps u (ui)
-- dps h (history) : check proxy channel
-- dps nd 1000000 : if you want to spam notification, make it lower